CRM vs. Spreadsheets: Key Differences and Benefits

-If you checked more than three boxes, you should consider CRM implementation.
+If you agree with more than three statements, you should consider CRM implementation.
 But if you’re a solopreneur or micro business with just two employees, and you don’t need to keep a database as customers come to you on a regular basis (for example, if you own a small grocery store), then CRM may be redundant for your business.

 Let’s summarize the key problems that a CRM may address.

 - CRM alleviates concerns regarding data security and confidentiality.

 - CRM aids in building strong relationships with your clients.

 - CRM software helps to automate your daily operations and reduce manual work.